-May this new year be more vertical than ever!
-And no need to wait until spring to make this good resolution, the proof this photo dates from December 28, my last outing of the year with a group of Marseilles at the top!
+May this New Year be more vertical than ever!
+And no need to wait for spring to take this good resolution, the proof of this photo dates from December 28, my last outing of the year with a group of Marseille at the top!

-Today we went to the side of Luminy and more precisely to the base of the Candelle to realize the great classic road of the sector: “La Civa”.
-The area has the advantage of being well sheltered from the wind and offers an exceptional panorama of the Sugiton cove and Cape Morgiou.
+Today we went immediately next to Luminy and more precisely to the base of La Candelle to build the classic multi-pitch route in the area: "La Civa".
+The area has the advantage of being well sheltered from the wind and offers an exceptional panorama over the calanque de Sugiton and Cape Morgiou.

-A climb in the sun with stunning sea views, “postcard” atmosphere today!
+Climbing in the sun with a breathtaking view of the sea, a "postcard" atmosphere today!

 He was blowing really hard today!
-We had planned to climb on the needles of Vau, but after reflections we fall back on an extremely well protected area of the Mistral.
+We had planned to go climb the Aiguilles d'en Vau, but after reflection we fell back on an area extremely well protected from the Mistral.

-The Circus of The Dansaïres, is one located in a pleasant valley of the Garlaban massif.
-It is accessed by a little difficult approach walk of about twenty minutes.
-The main area, is very well protected from the Mistral and offers lanes from 4b up to 6c.
-The rock is compact and the equipment excels and plentiful.
+The Cirque des Dansaïres is located in a pleasant valley in the Garlaban massif.
+It is reached by a rather difficult approach walk of about twenty minutes.
+The main sector is very well protected from the Mistral and offers routes from 4b to 6c.
+The rock is compact and the equipment is excellent and abundant.

-I particularly recommend the well homogeneous left lanes in the 4.
-Finally the first length of “Lili des Bellons” in 5b is beautiful.
+I particularly recommend the very homogeneous left lanes in the 4.
+Finally the first pitch of "Lili des Bellons" in 5b is magnificent.

-Yesterday with Julien we did an original sequence at Cape Canaille.
-We went down the “Philémon” return trail to where the veer crosses the relay of the second length of the track called “Everything is a matter of angle”.
-The goal is to be able to climb the hard sections (7a and 7c) before the arrival of the sun while respecting our parental obligations in the morning :-), drop off at the nursery and school!
+Yesterday with Julien we did an original sequence at Cap Canaille.
+We went down by the return path of the "Philemon" to the place where the ledge crosses the belay of the second length of the path called "Everything is a question of angle".
+The goal is to be able to climb the hard sections (7a and 7c) before the sun arrives while respecting our parental obligations in the morning :-), drop off at the nursery and school!

 The timing was perfect and we were able to try the 7c before the sun arrived.
-Julien took the time to dissect the movements, I follow behind him second well flashed by his methods.
-We have already planned to come back, just to chain him both in the lead from the top!
-The atmosphere is insane and gassy.
+Julien took the time to dissect the movements, I followed behind him in second, well flashed by his methods.
+We have already planned to come back, just to chain it together in the lead from the top!
+The atmosphere is crazy and very sparkling.

-To end the day sum go try the 8a last length “sands of time”.
-I had refitted this length last year with a friend, but had never come back to climb in it.
-The least we can say is that there is not much passage!
-But the way is rather nice with a block section at the beginning that took us a while to decipher, the rest seems doable after a good tracking and cleaning.
-A case to follow what…
+To end the day, go and try the 8a in the last length "of the sands of time".
+I had retooled this length last year with a friend, but never came back to climb in.
+The least we can say is that there is not much traffic!
+But the route is rather nice with a boulder section at the start which took us a long time to decipher, the rest seems doable after a good location and cleaning.
+A case to follow what …